dcodev1702/container_basics/README.md

 ```console
 cd alpinefs && tar zxvf alpinefs-20231201.tar.gz
 ```
-You now have an alpine fs (version 3.18.5) that you can use to chroot to!  <br />
+You now have an alpine filesystem (version 3.18.5) that you can use to chroot to!  <br />
 This is required in order to follow Liz's video through its entirity.

 Additional Resources: